-China can be a logistical challenge for foreigners, including getting a China visa for American citizens.
+China can be a logistical challenge for foreigners.
 The country’s recent tourism boom has put this country on many bucket lists, but maneuvering by plane or train is still difficult due to the language barrier and cultural differences.

 Touring by boat, however, is a different story.
 Viking River Cruises provides a luxurious, stress-free journey throughout much of the country, including the stunning Three Gorges, considered by many to be the trip of a lifetime.
 From Chongqing to Wusan, the floating luxury hotel stops for exploration of temples and pagodas, floats past misty monolithic bluffs, and pampered guests every inch of the way.